Peru—Brazil Transboundary Commission Participates in COP30

-Leaders from ORAU, APIWTXA, OPIRJ, and ACONADIYSH present at COP30
+Leaders from the Indigenous organizations ORAU, APIWTXA, OPIRJ, and ACONADIYSH attending the COP30 in Belém, Brazil.

 Belém, Brazil — November 9–17

-Members of the Transboundary Commission Juruá–Yurúa–Alto Tamaya (CT) participated in COP30, presenting their territorial vision in the face of the climate crisis.
-The delegation was composed of Francisco Piyãko (Organization of Indigenous Peoples of the Juruá River – OPIRJ), Wewito Piyãko (Asháninka Association of the Amônia River – APIWTXA), Fernando Aroni (Association of Native Communities of Yurúa – ACONADIYSH), and Jamer López (Regional Organization AIDESEP Ucayali – ORAU), accompanied by allies from Peru and Brazil.
+Members of the Juruá–Yurúa–Alto Tamaya Commission (CT) participated in COP30, presenting their vision for territorial protection in the face of the climate crisis.
+The delegation was composed of Francisco Piyãko (Organization of Indigenous Peoples of the Juruá River – OPIRJ), Wewito Piyãko (Asháninka Association of the Amônia River – APIWTXA), Fernando Aroni (Association of Native Communities of Yurúa – ACONADIYSH), and Jamer López (Regional Organization AIDESEP Ucayali – ORAU), who were accompanied by allies from both Peru and Brazil, including UAC staff.

-During their participation, CT representatives emphasized the importance of Indigenous governance, the protection of Indigenous Peoples in Isolation and Initial Contact (PIACI), binational coordination, and the defense of territorial corridors as a strategy for biocultural conservation.
+During their participation in various events, the CT representatives emphasized the importance of Indigenous governance, the protection of Indigenous Peoples in Isolation and Initial Contact (PIACI), binational coordination, and the defense of territorial corridors as a key strategy for biocultural conservation.

 The CT reaffirmed its central message: the border forests between Ucayali (Peru) and Acre (Brazil) are living territories, essential for the cultural and territorial continuity of 14 Indigenous peoples, distributed across 35 territories and 8 conservation areas, covering more than 3.5 million hectares.